Superposition Property in Disjoint Variables for the Infinity Laplace Equation: Introduction

 \subsection{Acknowledgments}

+We express our thanks to the anonymous referee for a careful reading and thoughtful suggestions that have improved the readability of this manuscript.

 The work of QL was supported by the JSPS Grant-in-Aid for Scientific Research (No.~22K03396).
 The work of JM was supported by the Simmons Collaboration Award 962828.
-XZ's work was supported by the JSPS Grant-in-Aid for Early-Career Scientists (No.~22K13947) and by the Research Institute for Mathematical Sciences, an International Joint Use / Research Center located at Kyoto University.
+The work of XZ was supported by the JSPS Grant-in-Aid for Early-Career Scientists (No.~22K13947) and by the Research Institute for Mathematical Sciences, an International Joint Use/ Research Center located at Kyoto University.